bao-project/bao-helloworld/README.md

 Before we delve deeper, let's ensure you have the right tools at your disposal.
 We'll guide you through obtaining and configuring the appropriate cross-compile toolchain for your target architecture.
-This step is essential for a smooth development experience.

 |  Architecture  | Toolchain Name       | Download Link                    |
 |----------------|:--------------------:|:--------------------------------:|